 Next, you will need to reduce the partition size of your larger disk small enough to fit on the new smaller disk.
 Right-click the partition and select Shrink Volume.

 Once your current partition is small enough to fit on the new disk you will need to copy the files over.
-An easy way to accomplish this is to take advantage of the mirroring feature in Disk Manager.
-Simply first right click the System Reserve -partition and select Add Mirror.
-In the next window, select the new disk and click the Add Mirror -button to create the mirror.
+An easy way to accomplish this is to take advantage of the mirroring feature in the Disk Manager.
+First, right-click the System Reserve partition and select Add Mirror.
+In the next window, select the new disk and click the Add Mirror button to create the mirror.

 Repeat the mirroring for your main partition, then wait for the files to get copied over.
 This is indicated by the resynchronizing percentage.

-While the partitions are syncing, open your cloud server’s System Properties by typing in the search or run sysdm.cpl and pressing enter.
-Change to the Advanced -tab and click the Settings -button under Startup and Recovery.
+While the partitions are syncing, open your cloud server’s System Configuration by typing in the search or run msconfig and pressing enter.
+Go to the Boot tab and set the secondary plex as the default.

 When the partition mirrors have finished the resynchronization, shut down your server.

-Open the Disk Management panel again.
-Right-click the partitions on the second disk that is labelled Missing and select Remove Mirror to clear the error messages.
+Once connected again, open the Disk Management panel.
+Right-click the partitions on the second disk that is labeled Missing and select Remove Mirror to clear the error messages.
+Do the same for both the system reserve and partitions.